6 Best DARK Greige & Taupe Paint Colors (Sherwin Williams)

 2. SHERWIN WILLIAMS MINK SW 6004

-As far as dark taupe goes, Mink (& the darker Folkstone) are my FAVES.
-However, with the degree of gray they have in them they could arguably be called warm grays.
+As far as dark taupe paint colors go, Mink (and the darker Folkstone) are my faves.
+However, with their degree of gray and brown, they could arguably be called warm grays, depending on their environment.
 These two colors have slightly noticeable violet undertones while still acting as neutrals.

 Mink has an LRV of 21 and is a popular choice for exteriors when a particular stone/brick/roof caters to a violet undertone – same with Folkstone (LRV 14).
 In the above photo, it’s much easier to see how Mink could be seen as taupe, not warm gray.

-This next photo shows how quickly a color like Mink or Folkstone can swing warm with a good dose of southern or afternoon western sunshine…
+This next photo shows how quickly a color like Mink or Folkstone (garage doors) can swing warm with a good dose of southern or afternoon western sunshine…

 Exterior Paint Colors: Does Exposure REALLY Matter?